 The Bishops Tree Trail

-On Saturday 12 May, we officially launched the ‘Bishops Tree Trail’, a much anticipated project that was led by our dedicated ranger and volunteering team.
+Back in May, we officially launched the ‘Bishops Tree Trail’, a much anticipated project that was led by our dedicated ranger and volunteering team.
 This trail is a welcome addition to the visitor offer at Downhill Demesne and is suitable for all ages!

 A top 20 selection of exotic and ornamental trees are highlighted with attractive name discs, and referenced in a vibrant new leaflet, complete with map.
 The trail is 0.75 miles long, and the trails are available at both Bishop’s Gate reception and Lion’s Gate car park.